Contents

-Shadow was indeed installed in LFS and there is no reason to reinstall it unless you installed CrackLib or Linux-PAM after your LFS system was completed.
-If you have installed CrackLib after LFS, then reinstalling Shadow will enable strong password support.
-If you have installed Linux-PAM, reinstalling Shadow will allow programs such as login and su to utilize PAM.
+Shadow was indeed installed in LFS and there is no reason to reinstall it unless you installed Linux-PAM after your LFS system was completed.
+With Linux-PAM installed, reinstalling Shadow will allow programs such as login and su to utilize PAM.

 The installation commands shown below are for installations where Linux-PAM has been installed and Shadow is being reinstalled to support the Linux-PAM installation.